cosc121od/oonoughtsandcrosses/README.md

 oonoughtsandcrosses
 ===================

-An OO implementation of noughts and crosses
+The Wise Westies' OO implementation of noughts and crosses.